Search This Blog

 From Heartache to Higher Education -

-in more than just the patient
+Compassion can be therapeutic for more than just the patients

 I should be so asleep right now it's sickening.
 I can't fall asleep however because of a patient encounter I experienced last night, one that affected me deeply.
 I continue to draw pleasant amazement at the beautiful, therapeutic and healing powers we can (optionally) learn, long after we move beyond the basic "if then" algorithms of pre-hospital care.

 The family called for their husband/father who was weak and uncomfortable.
-Not usually a cause to call 911, but the patient had an extensive history of heart disease, a very weakened heart muscle and walks slowly about his house with a vaso-active medication constantly infusing to keep his blood pressure and his hearts' workload balanced.
+Not usually a cause to call 911, but the patient had an extensive history of heart disease, a very weakened heart muscle and walks slowly about his house with a vasoactive medication constantly infusing to keep his blood pressure and his hearts' workload balanced.

 Verbosity